ChrisMar00/nextjs-portfolio-starter/pages/posts/coilgun.md

 ### Coilgun Stages

-<p>Usually a coilgun is made of stages, each one made up of:</p>
+<p>Usually a coilgun is made of one or more stages, each one made up of:</p>

-- solenoid a.k.a.
-Coil
+- solenoid a.k.a. coil
 - capacitor bank
 - charger cirucit for the latter
 - firing circuit